sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add-incremental-configuration.md

         print(info)
     ```

-3. After running the `dlt` pipeline, the data loaded into the BigQuery "contact" table looks like:
+3. After running the `data_load_tool` pipeline, the data loaded into the BigQuery "contact" table looks like:

     | Row | id | name | created_at | _dlt_load_id | _dlt_id |
     | --- | --- | --- | --- | --- | --- |